 But we must back up a step: For miracles (i.e. supernatural acts of God) to even be possible, there must be a supernatural Agent.
 If there’s no God then there can’t be supernatural acts of God.
-But if God does exist, then it is not such a huge leap to accept that a Being not limited by the laws of nature could act supernaturally in the world.
-If God exists (and miracles are therefore possible) then Jesus’ resurrection is at least possible.
+However if God does exist, then it is not such a leap to accept that a Being not limited by the laws of nature could act supernaturally in the world.
+If God does exist (and therefore miracles are possible, even probable) then Jesus’ resurrection is at least possible.

 So, following this logic, there are at least 4 areas we ought to explore before we make up our minds about Jesus and Christianity: